aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 - java image tutorial
 lastmod: 2026-07-17
 linktitle: Create Image using Stream
 og_description: Learn how to create BMP images using stream in Aspose.PSD for Java.
-  This java image tutorial shows step‑by‑step generation of BMP files.
+This Java image tutorial shows step‑by‑step generation of BMP files.
 og_image_alt: 'Guide: create BMP image from stream with Aspose.PSD Java'
 og_title: How to Create BMP Using Stream in Aspose.PSD for Java
 schemas:
 - author: Aspose
   dateModified: '2026-07-17'
   description: Learn how to create BMP images using stream in Aspose.PSD for Java.
 Follow this step‑by‑step java image tutorial for efficient image generation.
   headline: How to Create BMP Using Stream in Aspose.PSD for Java
   type: TechArticle
 - questions: